 Mr. GERARD.
 I will try, Senator.
 First is, to us, that is very significant.
-As Senator-Chairman Kerry mentioned earlier, the 1994 changes, the amendments were very significant in giving us additional power, a permanent seat on that Council in the Seabed Authority.
+As Senator-Chairman Kerry mentioned earlier, the 1994 changes, the amendments were very significant in giving us additional power, a permanent seat on that Council in the Seabed and that authority within the seabed Council.